 - Glorify God in ALL we do (1 Corinthians 10:31).

 - And, treat our bodies as the temple of the Holy Spirit (1 Corinthians 6:19-20).

-While no food is “off limits”, what does it mean to eat in a way that honors the answer to the question–“What does the Bible say about diets?”.
+While no food is “off-limits,” what does it mean to eat in a way that honors the answer to the question–“What does God say about diets and exercise?”

 How do we eat all things with self-control while treating our bodies as the temple of the Holy Spirit?

 Well, it depends.

 Each of us is unique.
 We each thrive on different types of foods, various portion sizes, and individualized eating schedules.
 You and I each have our own areas of strength and those in need of growth.